-Task Opinions on the application of Union energy legislation upon request by an NRA pursuant to Article 6(5) of Regulation (EU) 2019/942 Priority level 1: Critical Legal basis Article 6(5) and (6) of Regulation (EU) No 2019/942 Overview (status) At the request of a regulatory authority or of the Commission, the Agency must provide a fact-based opinion on whether a decision taken by a regulatory authority complies with the Guidelines referred to in Directive 2009/73/EC, Regulation (EC) No 715/2009, or with other relevant provisions.
+Task Opinions on the application of Union energy legislation upon request by an NRA pursuant to Article 6(5) of Regulation (EU) 2019/942 Priority level 1: Critical

+Legal basis Article 6(5) and (6) of Regulation (EU) No 2019/942 Overview (status) At the request of a regulatory authority or of the Commission, the Agency must provide a fact-based opinion on whether a decision taken by a regulatory authority complies with the Guidelines referred to in Directive 2009/73/EC, Regulation (EC) No 715/2009, or with other relevant provisions.
 Where a national regulatory authority does not comply with the opinion of the Agency within four months from the day of receipt, the Agency shall inform the Commission and the Member State concerned accordingly.
 Objectives Specific objective: provision of a fact-based opinion and, in cases of lack of compliance with the Opinion, within four month from the date of its adoption, of an information report regarding lack of compliance to the Commission and the Member State concerned.
 Multi-annual objective: contribute to the completion and well functioning of the IEM.
 Outputs The Agency shall provide an opinion on whether an NRA's decision complies with the Guidelines referred to in Regulation (EC) No 715/2009, Directive 2009/73/EC.
 AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions requiring a favourable opinion of the Board of Regulators.
 Performance indicators and targets (deadlines) Delivery of the Opinion within four months from the request and submitting the information report regarding lack of compliance to the Commission and the Member State concerned (if applicable) within a reasonable time.
 Risks Receipt of complete quality information from NRAs, carrying out consultation with NRAs, time constraints.
 Risk if this activity is not performed: uncertainty on the compliance of NRA decision with applicable legislation, which in turn might affect the efficient operation of the IEM.

-Task Opinions and recommendations in the areas of its competence, upon request by the European Parliament, the Council or the European Commission or on its own initiative, pursuant to Article 3(1) of Regulation (EU) 2019/942 on the issues related to the network codes Priority level 1: Critical Legal basis Article 3 of Regulation (EU) 2019/942 Overview (status) Upon request by the European Parliament, the Council and the European Commission.
-Objectives Specific objective: provide support and advice to the European Parliament, the Council and the European Commission, by delivering the requested opinions and recommendations.
+Task Opinions and recommendations in the areas of its competence, upon request by the European Parliament, the Council or the European Commission or on its own initiative, pursuant to Article 3(1) of Regulation (EU) 2019/942 on the issues related to the network codes Priority level 1: Critical Legal basis Article 3 of Regulation (EU) 2019/942 Overview (status) Upon request by the European Parliament, the Council and the European Commission, but also on own initiative.

+Objectives Specific objective: provide support and advice to the European institutions and support the Green Deal initiatives from a regulatory perspective, with a focus on hydrogen, energy system integration and methane emissions.
 Multi-annual objective: contribute to the completion of the Internal Energy Market and the monitoring of its functioning.
-Outputs Opinions and recommendations AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
+Outputs Opinions, recommendations and/or policy papers.
+AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
 Performance indicators and targets (deadlines) Timely delivery of the opinions and recommendations.
 Risks Receipt of complete quality information about the issue for which an opinion and/or recommendation is requested, with all supporting evidence, coordination with stakeholders, time constraints.
 Risk if this activity is not performed: legislators and policy makers may not obtain relevant information to assist them in their functions.